jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ____
 Entries are used to capture input from the user.
 They take a single parameter - a title.

-There are three special-case entries:
+There are four special-case entries:

 * NumericEntry - this only allows numbers to be typed in - always returns a float.
 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
 * AutoEntry - this takes a list of words to provide auto-completion.
+* ValidationEntry - can be set to valid/invalid/waiting - will colour the border green/red/black and show a ✔/✖/★

 ![Entries](img/1_entries.gif)